aws-samples/amazon-sagemaker-predict-accessibility/README.md

 https://github.com/aws-samples/amazon-sagemaker-predict-accessibility/blob/master/src/transform_for_ml.py

-11. Click on Save and Run Job
+11. Click on Save and Run Job. **Note: this job might take 10-15 minutes to complete.
+Feel free to grab a coffee, stretch your legs in the mean time.**

 12. Create a crawler to catalog and analyze process data as follows: